 - Portable Table: If your loved one does not have a kitchen or dining room table to sit at, a portable table is a practical solution for meals and activities.
 It can be folded up to avoid becoming a trip hazard and is lightweight enough for seniors to use with ease.

 Our personalized, comprehensive senior care services are designed to help your loved one feel healthy, safe, and comfortable at home.
 We are dedicated to providing the most professional level of care and offer a variety of services and helpful tips to help seniors get what they need.
-From transportation and companionship to personal care and medication reminders, our specialized hip and knee care program is perfect for seniors who have recently undergone a joint replacement surgery.
+From transportation and companionship to personal care and medication reminders, our specialized hip and knee care program is perfect for seniors who have recently undergone joint replacement surgery.
+Reach out to a Caring location near you to learn more.